Chixpy/ETKRes-NES/README.md

 Rule #1: No filters to screenshots.

-All images in .png format at original resolution: *256×240* (Emulators in NTSC mode, usually crops 8 pixels at top and another 8px at bottom).
+All images in .png format at original resolution: *256×240* (Emulators in NTSC mode, usually crops 8 pixels at top and another 8px at bottom: 256x224).

-### Front, Back, Spine, Manual, Ads, Reviews, Media, Other
+### Front, Back, Spine, Manual, Media, Maps, Reviews, Ads, Other

-Escaned .jpg; with a maximum of 2048x2048, don't enlarge artificially (if larger, we can resize it to 2048 the larger side, keeping aspect ratio and a quality of 90%).
-Trying not to do transformations and resave it.
-Lossless rotation or cropping allowed.
+Generally:

+  * Scanned .jpg images
+  * Maximum of 2048px in its largest side, if its smaller don't scale it up.
+  * If it's larger than 2048px, it's best to crop (see below) before scaling it down to 2048.
+Keeping aspect ratio.
+  * Trying not to resave it many times.
+There are some transformations that can be done without lossing quality...

+For game's media (Front, Back, Spine, Manual and Media):

+  * Box Front, Back and Spine in separated images and cropped without any border.
+  * Media: Whole cart, CD, etc. scanned and cropped without any border (if possible)

+For Magazine texts:

+  * Crop original page image to article text and game images, with a little border.

+For Maps (or magazine game guides):

+  * If it's a magazine game guide: Same as Magazine texts.
+  * If it's a digital map (made with screenshots or similar): Better in .png format and keep as is (do not remove author, or other info; and if it's bigger than 2048px keep the size too).

 ### Icons, Logos